-9.1 Not applicable
+- 9.1 Not applicable

-10 Risk Assessments
+- 10 Risk Assessments

-10.1 The Local Plan is a key document in supporting the planning process and reducing the risk of challenge to future decisions (Mark Stenson)
+- 10.1 The Local Plan is a key document in supporting the planning process and reducing the risk of challenge to future decisions (Mark Stenson)

-11 IT Implications
+- 11 IT Implications

-11.1 Not applicable
+- 11.1 Not applicable

-12 Property Implications
+- 12 Property Implications

-12.1 There are no property comments at this time.
+- 12.1 There are no property comments at this time.
 (Bryn Cooke).

-13 Procurement Implications
+- 13 Procurement Implications

-13.1 Not applicable.
+- 13.1 Not applicable

-14 Environmental and Health & Safety Implications
+- 14 Environmental and Health & Safety Implications

-14.1 The Local Plan will be the new land use plan and will have beneficial environmental impacts.
+- 14.1 The Local Plan will be the new land use plan and will have beneficial environmental impacts.
 Preparation of the Local Plan will need to be supported, and informed, by an Integrated Assessment, that incorporate sustainability appraisal requirement and considers the social, economic and environmental impacts of the Local Plan.
 The LDS as the project plan has no implications.

-15 Equality, community cohesion and crime implications
+- 15 Equality, community cohesion and crime implications

-15.1 The Local Plan is an important element of achieving community cohesion and addressing crime, and will require the completion of an equalities impact assessment as necessary.
+- 15.1 The Local Plan is an important element of achieving community cohesion and addressing crime, and will require the completion of an equalities impact assessment as necessary.
 The LDS as the project plan has no implications.

-16 Implications for Children and Young People

-16.1 The Local Plan is an important element of achieving community cohesion and addressing crime, and will require the completion of an equalities impact assessment as necessary.
-The LDS as the project plan has no implications.

-17 Equality Impact Assessment Completed?
+- 16 Equality Impact Assessment Completed?

-- 17.1 No. The Local Plan is an important element of achieving community cohesion and addressing crime, and will require the completion of an equalities impact assessment as necessary.
-The LDS as the project plan has no implications.
+- 16.1 No

-- 18 Key Decision
+- 17 Key Decision

-- 18.1 Yes
+- 17.1 Yes

-- 19 Key Decision Reference
+- 18 Key Decision Reference

-- 19.1 HSG-02-21
+- 18.1 HSG-02-21

-20 Background Papers
+- 19 Background Papers

-20.1 The following is a list of background papers on which this report is based in accordance with the requirements of Section 100(1) of the Local Government Act 1972.
-It does not include documents which would disclose exempt or confidential information as defined by the Act:

-File Ref: Local Development Scheme e2021

-Records held in Strategic Planning, Room 310, Level 3, Civic Centre

-Officer Name: Elizabeth Dryden-Stuart

-Contact No: 1672
+- 19.1 No

-21 Appendices
+- 20 Appendices

-21.1 Appendix 1: Local Development Scheme 2021
+- 20.1 Local Development Scheme 2021